How to schedule a ride

 Community Van is operating in the following cities, parked at specific locations within these communities.

-- Duvall: 3 vans total, with 1 at Duvall Library, 1 at Duvall Police Dept, and 1 currently at the VDC that will be placed at a location TBD in Carnation
+- Duvall-Carnation: 3 vans total, with 1 at Duvall Library, 1 at Duvall Police Dept, and 1 housed at Metro site, awaiting placement in Carnation.

 More service areas may launch in the future.